akramarenkov/combin/README.md

 ## Purpose

-Library that allows you to drawn combinations
+Library that provides to drawn combinations

 ## Usage